 Aside from your home, your business is your most valuable asset.
 If you are not protected or prepared for divorce, it can have a major impact on your business.
-No one wants to pay half of the value of their business to their spouse or lose value because of the inability to work or conduct business.
+No one wants to pay half of the value of their business to their spouse or lose any amount of business ownership in divorce.

 Knowing the difference between marital and separate property is a good start.
 Some factors that determine whether a business is marital or separate property include when the business was acquired (or started), whether the business was started with joint funds, how many hours of labor each spouse put into the business, and investments made into the business.